 - Price: FREE

-The first in a five-part series, this database course is taught by Stanford online and covers everything you need to know about relational databases and SQL.
+The first in a five-part series, this database course is organized by Stanford University.
+It covers everything you need to know about relational databases and SQL.
 Although there are no prerequisites, a basic background in computer science is expected.
 You can take all five courses for free, with the option to pay for a certificate of completion.

-This course covers both introductory and advanced concepts.
-You will learn how to create indexes for increasing query performance, database triggers, modeling and theory, and the XML model for semistructured and self-describing data.
+This course, offered by one of the most prestigious universities in the world, covers both introductory and advanced concepts.
+You will learn how to create indexes for increasing query performance.
+You will also explore database triggers, modeling and theory, and the XML model for semistructured and self-describing data.

 Learn SQL Basics For Data Science Specialization